hack101/lesson5/README.md

 ![data625](screenshots/data625.png)

-We press `ESC` to open up the console in the current console (I swear to god this feature is Godsent).
+We press `ESC` to open up the console in the current context (I swear to god this feature is Godsent).
 I type in `data`:
 ```javascript
 data
 // prints out a massive string